NCPlyn/NCPlyn/README.md

   - A lot of DIY stuff, hardware is my hobby.
 Arduinos, ESPs...
   - SimHub tachometer, ESP controlled water pump for village...
   - Reparing gaming steering wheels, TVs, PCs & notebooks, power supplies etc...
-  - And holymoly more with soldering and building stuff since I was 6yo.
+  - And a lot more with soldering and building stuff since I was 6yo.
   <!--END_SECTION-->
 </details>